 - Migraine variant

-Migraine aura without headache is the most common way doctors describe this type of migraine currently.
+The subtype of Migraine aura, Typical aura without headache, is the most common way doctors describe this type of migraine currently.

 Symptoms of acephalgic migraine